Username4Fabian/Research_TimeTracking/Hardware.md

 #### Specifications

 This table describes the difference between the two models in question.
 In some tests it shows a huge difference, in the parts most important for this project, they perform almost the same.
 The size and the layout are the same for both, so most shields can be reused, but cases will need to be changed due to the ethernet port bing moved and the full size HDMI port being replaced by two micro HDMI connectors. <br>
-The peak power consumption for the Pi3 is ~5.7 Watts and ~5.6 Watts for the Pi4 at their peak. <br>
+The peak power consumption for the Pi3 is ~5.7 Watts and ~5.6 Watts for the Pi4. <br>

 <img src="Hardware_files/RaspberryPi3vs4.jpeg" alt="RaspberryPi3vs4" style="width: 40%;" />